leaningtech/labs/src/content/docs/cheerpj3/05-reference/Runtime-API.md

 Some applications needs to internally handle keyboard shortcuts which are also used by the browser, for example Ctrl+F. Most users expect the standard browser behavior for these shortcuts and CheerpJ does not, by default, override them in any way.

-A CheerpJ-converted application can take control of additional shortcuts by providing a callback function as the `overrideShortcuts` options of `cheerpjInit`.
+A CheerpJ-compiled application can take control of additional shortcuts by providing a callback function as the `overrideShortcuts` options of `cheerpjInit`.
 This callback receives the `KeyboardEvent` coming from the browser and should return `true` if the default browser behaviour should be prevented.

 Whenever possible we recommend _not_ to use browser reserved shortcuts, to maintain a consistent user experience.
 In any case, the following limitations apply: